Wushu at the 1994 Asian Games

 Wushu was contested by both men and women at the 1994 Asian Games in Aki Ward Sports Center, Hiroshima, Japan from October 12 to October 14, 1994.
-It was competed in the disciplines of Taolu with six events, Taijiquan, Nanquan and Changquan for both genders.
+It was competed in the disciplines of Taolu with six events, tai chi, Nanquan and Changquan for both genders.
 Changquan event consisted of Changquan, one long weapon discipline and one short weapon discipline.